“The MacBook Air M1 finally fulfills the promise of a small laptop without performance restraints.”

 - Supports only one external display

-Apple has never been afraid to break with the past, even if the transition might cause some pain.
+Apple has never been afraid to break with the past, especially when it leads to one of the best laptops on the market.
 When it decided the floppy disk was outdated, for example, it dropped it and went all-in on USB.
 It did the same with Motorola CPUs, dropping them for Intel when the PowerPC could no longer keep up.
 Now, it’s done it again, this time putting its own ARM-based silicon inside the MacBook Air, the MacBook Pro 13, and the Mac mini and leaving Intel behind.

 That might be a scary proposition for some MacBook fans, because how well could the Apple M1 perform when ARM’s only showcase so far has been the very underwhelming Windows 10 on ARM initiative?
 If you’ve read our MacBook Pro 13 M1 review, then you already know the answer to that question.
 At least on that machine, there’s no reason to fear.
 I put the MacBook Air M1 through its paces to see if the fanless version of Apple’s initiative could perform as well.